answered. more? contact me!

 what is the process for working with an architect?

-I offer an initial complimentary consultation to discuss your project and rough budget, and to offer what insights I may have.
-I then prepare a letter of proposal for design services that outlines the goals we have discussed, the steps I envision for achieving these goals, and my fees.
-Should you choose to work with me, here’s what you can expect:
+I offer an initial complimentary consultation to discuss your project and budget, and to offer insights I have on your goals and expectations.
+I then prepare a proposal for design services that outlines the goals we have discussed, the steps I envision for achieving these goals, and my fees.
+Should you choose to work with me, here's what you can expect.

 I start out by evaluating existing conditions.
 This is really important.
 For additions and alterations to existing buildings, I measure, draw and photograph the structure and spend time understanding the site's opportunities and challenges.
 For new buildings, I study the site to understand access, solar orientation, grade, and the location of significant site features.
 You will have been thinking about your project long before I become involved, so I'll ask you to join me - whether walking the site or holding the other end of my tape measure - so we can discuss your desires and concerns.

 I'll ask for copies of everything you have - plats and site plans, old blueprints, homeowner association rules, pictures of what you like, your sketches, etc.

 Next it is up to me to make sketches.
 I will draw plans and elevations that reflect the space and layout requirements we have been discussing.
 This should be an exciting phase of the project, with a lively ‘back-and-forth’ sharing of ideas, and when your dreams begin to take shape.
 It can proceed quickly or take a few meetings to develop, but in the end we should have dimensioned plans, elevations, and sections that you like.

 We then get more specific.
 I will develop outline specifications describing the materials and systems we want to use, weighing how these choices will affect the cost of the project.
 At this point we balance three factors - square footage, quality of construction, and your budget - and may need to revisit the plans to satisfy your wishes.
 Often I ask a general contractor to provide an estimate of probable cost to help make sure we're on track.